- Graph.state_evolution_pwc(initial_state, hamiltonian, krylov_subspace_dimension, sample_times=None, *, name=None)

 initial_state (Tensor or np.ndarray) – The initial state as a Tensor or np.ndarray of shape

 hamiltonian (Pwc or SparsePwc) – The control Hamiltonian.
 Uses sparse matrix multiplication if of type SparsePwc, which can be more efficient for large operators that are relatively sparse (contain mostly zeros).

 krylov_subspace_dimension (Tensor or int) – The dimension of the Krylov subspace k for the Lanczos method.

-name (str, optional) – The name of the node.
+name (str or None, optional) – The name of the node.